Near La Cañada Flintridge in Los Angeles County, California — The American West (Pacific Coastal)

 In 2014, the San Gabriel Mountains National Monument was created to provide greater environmental protection for the heavily visited region.
 It includes much of the Angeles National Forest.

-This contributor (-CB) is a former Fire Lookout Volunteer at nearby Vetter Mountain Lookout, which was built in 1935, and destroyed in the 2009 Station Fire.
+This contributor (-CB) is a former Fire Lookout Volunteer at nearby Vetter Mountain Lookout, which was built in 1935, destroyed in the 2009 Station Fire, and rebuilt in 2019.